 Dear prospective DMin student,

 When tires are out of alignment on a car, the tread wears more quickly and other elements on the vehicle are affected.
-Not just ride and comfort, but steering and control.
-Everything is affected.
+Not just ride and comfort but steering and control.
+Everything’s affected.
 And not in a good way.
 The same dynamic is true for pastors and vocational ministry leaders.
-We continually need realignment or we’ll begin feeling the wear.
+We continually need realignment–or we’ll begin feeling the wear.

-What if a DMin program were designed to facilitate the realignment process for life and ministry, tethering your heart to the cross of Jesus and upskilling your leadership capacity with practical tools for more effective ministry?
-What if a curriculum of gospel renewal and leadership development were built upon a cohort-based approach where each candidate experiences pastoral camaraderie and receives personal coaching?
-What if that program not only was designed for the good of the pastoral leader but also was crafted to bring revitalization and renewed purpose to local churches and ministries?
+What if a DMin program were designed to help you walk that path by consciously living all of life tethered to the cross of Jesus?
+What if such a course of renewal included a plan for increasing your leadership capacity with practical tools for effective ministry?
+What if the curriculum was built upon a cohort-based, life-on-life discipleship approach where each candidate experiences pastoral camaraderie and receives personal mentoring?
+What if the program not only was designed for the good of the pastoral leader but also crafted to bring revitalization and renewed purpose to local churches and ministries?

-That is the MAS Doctor of Ministry in Gospel Renewal and Pastoral Leadership — an intentional realignment program that equips you for a lifetime of gospel-motivated ministry, facilitates congregational renewal, and empowers kingdom mission into the wider community.
+That is the MAS Doctor of Ministry in Gospel Renewal and Pastoral Leadership—an intentional realignment program that equips you for a lifetime of cross-tethered ministry, facilitates congregational renewal, and empowers kingdom mission into the wider community.

-Present faculty includes Dr. Bryan Chapell, Dr. Jimmy Agan, Dr. McKay Caston, Dr. Tom Lutz, Dr. Jon Adams, Dr. Mike Higgins, Dr. Tim Witmer, Terry Gyger, Randy Pope, Travis Vaughn, Jim Sheppard, and John Purcell.
+Present instructors include Dr. Bryan Chapell, Dr. Jimmy Agan, Dr. McKay Caston, Dr. Tom Lutz, Dr. Jon Adams, Dr. Mike Higgins, Dr. Tim Witmer, Terry Gyger, Randy Pope, Travis Vaughn, Jim Sheppard, and John Purcell.
 Having professors with such a wide range of experience and expertise contributes to the depth, scope, and quality of the MAS DMin.

 Courses meet in a full-day seminar format once a quarter, with required reading completed before seminar presentations and an integration paper due afterward.
-The one-day in-class format makes the program uniquely doable, allowing for unhurried reflection and processing of the course material outside of class as well as bandwidth for students to meet as cohorts and with mentors.
-This educational philosophy cultivates a healthy rhythm of learning and growing in a doctoral context.
+This approach makes the program uniquely doable, allowing unhurried processing of the course material outside of class, immediate application in real-life ministry settings, and bandwidth for meeting as cohorts and with mentors—an educational philosophy that cultivates a healthy rhythm of learning and growing in a doctoral context.

-If you think the MAS DMin could benefit your life and ministry, do not hesitate to reach out.
-I’d be honored to help you navigate any questions you may have.
+If you are interested in learning more about how the MAS DMin could benefit your life and ministry, we are glad to help you navigate questions you may have.
+Feel free to visit metroatlantaseminary.org/dmin or contact the Dean of Doctoral Studies, Dr. McKay Caston, at email@example.com.

 The MAS DMin is designed to foster spiritual, gospel renewal in and develop practical leadership skills for people who have been in vocational ministry at least five years.
 As a program requiring extensive reading and writing, each DMin course centers two half-day seminars each quarter where students share personal experiences concerning the topic, discuss the primary texts for the course, and receive practical instruction.
 In addition to the academic aspects of the program, each student meets monthly with a coaching cohort to process course material as well as with a personal mentor.
-At the conclusion of the program, the candidate completes an intensive week of learning and produces a written Cornerstone Summary Research Paper/Dissertation which integrates what they have learned in the program into a foundational document intended to guide them into a life of ongoing gospel renewal and leadership.
+At the conclusion of the program, the candidate produces a written Cornerstone Summary Research Paper which integrates what they have learned in the program into a foundational document intended to guide them into a life of ongoing gospel renewal and leadership.

 Cultivating Functional Cross-Tethered Leadership